gryphonshafer/GitHub-MD-Book/README.md

 to be generated.
 This file is intended to be viewed in a browser to preview what a PDF should look like.

+### pdf_wait

+This option if set will cause a wait/sleep period to happen of a given number of seconds during the PDF generation phase (if that phase happens).
+For books with a certain level of high complexity or length, setting this wait/sleep time gives the underlying rendering process time to perform all necessary work prior to rendering the PDF output.

 ### quiet

 This option if set will silence progress reports.